aaronguostudio/learn-aws/a-cloud-guru/solutions-architect-associate/03-IAM-and-S3/iam-and-s3.md

 - It is a physical or virtual appliance that can be used to cache S3 locally at a customer's site.
 - Three different types of Storage
   - File Gateway (NFS & SMB)
+    - Enables to store and retrieve objects in S3 using file protocol
   - Volume Gateway (iSCSI)
     - Stored Volumes
       - store data locally, asynchronously backing up the data to AWS